BYLAWS & RESOLUTIONS

 F-1 POSITIVE DISCIPLINE

-The Plymouth County Education Association encourages the adoption and implementation of positive disciplinary practices to foster the growth of each student’s self-esteem, self-worth, and self-confidence and to promote the development of each student’s academic, personal and social responsibilities.
-(1991, Amended: 1992)
+The Plymouth County Education Association encourages the adoption and implementation of positive behavioral supports to foster the growth of each student’s self-esteem, self-worth, and self-confidence and to promote the development of each student’s academic, personal and social responsibilities.
+(1991, Amended: 1992, 2017)

 F-2 CLASSROOM LEARNING ENVIRONMENT